Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 • Not enough water-binding steps in your routine

-• Add water first: mist or toner with humectants (glycerin, hyaluronic acid, aloe).
+• Add water first: mist or toner with humectants like glycerin, hyaluronic acid, and aloe.

-• Balance renewal: swap frequent acids for gentle renewal (enzymes) 1–2× weekly.
+• Balance renewal: swap frequent acids for gentle enzyme exfoliation 1–2× weekly.

-• Lifestyle assists: room humidifier, shorter warm showers, steady fluids + mineral balance.
+• Lifestyle assists: Use a room humidifier, take shorter warm showers, and drink steady fluids with minerals.

-• If you still feel tight minutes later, add oil/balm.
-If that fixes it, you’re leaning dry.
+• If you still feel tight minutes later, add oil or balm.

 Our Product Picks for Dry & Dehydrated Skin